boomernag/feel-so-good/README.md

 2. Set up environment variables.
 Note, that this process will be different depending on IDE you use.
-In this it was done using the following way:
+In this it was done using Heroku but it can also be done the following way:
     - Create `.env` file in the root directory.
     - Add `.env` to the `.gitignore` file in your project's root directory
     - In `.env` file set environment variables with the following syntax: